Logo - Gennusa Firm

 What Percentage Of Fault Can I Be Assigned And Still Recover Compensation After A Car Crash In New Orleans, LA?

-You can be 99% at fault for the accident and still recover damages.
+You can be up to 50% at fault for the accident and still recover damages in Louisiana.
 However, your compensation will be reduced by the percentage of your fault.

 How Can A Jefferson Parish Car Accident Attorney Help Protect My Personal Injury Claim?